Anonymous Meeting in Networks: Introduction

 There are at least two agents that start from different nodes of the graph and traverse its edges in synchronous rounds.
 They cannot mark visited nodes or traversed edges in any way.
 The adversary wakes up some of the agents at possibly different times.
 A dormant agent, not woken up by the adversary, is woken up by the first agent that visits its starting node, if such an agent exists.
 Agents are anonymous (identical) and they execute the same deterministic algorithm.
+(Algorithms assuming anonymity of agents may be also used if agents refuse to reveal their identities.)
 Every agent starts executing the algorithm in the round of its wake-up.
 Agents do not know the topology of the graph or the size of the team.
 We consider two scenarios: one when agents know an upper bound on the size of the graph and another when no bound is known.
 In every round an agent may perform some local computations and move to an adjacent node by a chosen port, or stay at the current node.
 When an agent enters a node, it learns its degree and the port of entry.
 When several agents are at the same node in the same round, they can exchange all information they currently have.
 However, agents that cross each other on an edge, traversing it simultaneously in different directions, do not notice this fact.
-We assume that the memory of the agents is unlimited: from the computational point of view they are modeled as Turing machines.
+Also, agents cannot observe any part of the network except the currently visited node.
+We assume that the memory of the agents is unlimited: they can be viewed as Turing machines.

 An initial configuration of agents, i.e., their placement at some nodes of the graph, is called {\em gatherable} if there exists a deterministic algorithm (even only dedicated to this particular configuration) that achieves meeting of all agents in one node, regardless of the times at which some of the agents are woken up by the adversary.
 In this paper we study the following gathering problem: \begin{quote} Which initial configurations are gatherable and how to gather all of them deterministically by the same algorithm? \end{quote} In other words, we want to decide which initial configurations are possible to gather, even by an algorithm specifically designed for this particular configuration, and we want to find a {\em universal} gathering algorithm that gathers all such configurations.
 We are interested only in {\em terminating} algorithms, in which every agent eventually stops forever.